 There are many reasons as to why this makes sense for businesses of all sizes.
 Cloud storage (with the right security features) allows permitted users to easily access a library of contracts.
 When uploaded, these contracts can be tagged with relevant information so that they can be found using a simple search feature.
-Ultimately, digital storage makes it easier to organize, store, and retrieve contracts as needed.
+Ultimately, digital contract repository makes it easier to organize, store, and retrieve contracts as needed.

 Tracking and Reporting

 Another important step in contract lifecycle management is tracking and reporting.
 This is where a great deal of risk falls, which is why organizations and agencies need to focus on refining this stage and ensuring compliance so that nothing slips through the cracks.
 This will provide you with detailed oversight of your user’s actions and an easy way to track down mistakes or missing documents to make corrections.

 Successful CLM involves carefully monitoring contracts for milestone dates, compliance, and any other important parameters.
 This is where having contract management software in place can be useful.
-The software can help improve contract compliance, making sure that you never leave out critical items.
+The CLM software can help improve contract compliance, making sure that you never leave out critical items.

 A contract management program can make note of potential issues and risk levels and bring them to your attention.
 Tagging clause usage and taking collaborative notes is a great way to catch problems early on before they cost your company a lot of time, resources, and money to resolve.

 Performance and Re-negotiation

 Contracts can under-perform or become obsolete, which is why it's important to analyze the performance of a contract over time.
 Running customized reports on contracts based on specific criteria is an important part of any CLM process.
 For example, being able to generate contract reports based on commission rates, business territory, or even renewal term lengths can help give you and your organization valuable insight as to how your contracts are performing.
 From there, your team can make well informed decisions.